Dalvany/dalvany-image-panel/README.md

 grafana (or if using docker, run a new container using the latest version of the plugin in GF_INSTALL_PLUGINS env variable)
 * version 2.6.0 will require at least Grafana 8.5.0
+* Shared tooltip doesn't seems to work with latest grafana version

 # Configuration